 The first of these questions can be quickly answered.
 In Brinegar v.
 United States (1949), the Supreme Court defined “probable cause” as information that would lead “a man of reasonable caution” to believe “that an offense has been or is being committed.”
 In Illinois v.
-Gates (1983), the Court put it more succinctly, describing probable cause as “a fair probability."
+Gates (1983), the Court put it more succinctly, describing probable cause as “a fair probability” that evidence will be found in the place searched or that the person arrested committed a crime.
 Those definitions may sound too vague to be useful, but in practice the standard seems clear enough.
 In most cases “probable cause” means what the ordinary definition of “probable” would suggest: more likely than not.
 That “51 percent” standard does not always apply: in practice, courts seem to give the police a little more leeway when the crime being investigated is especially serious, and a little less when the crime seems minor.
-As with any vague standard, the phrase "probable cause" has occasioned a great deal of litigation and commentary, but the contested territory is small.
-All sides agree that the phrase means more than just a possibility, and less than a near-certainty.
-A clearer definition than that may be impossible.
+The Supreme Court itself has refused to quantify the degree of certainty needed to establish probable cause.

 The second question, whether warrants are ever required, is more complex.
 At first blush the question seems nonsensical.
 Of course, warrants are sometimes required; otherwise, why would the Fourth Amendment mention them?
 When the Fourth Amendment was written, the sole remedy for an illegal search or seizure was a lawsuit for money damages.
 Government officials used warrants as a defense against such lawsuits.
 Today a warrant seems the police officer’s foe—one more hoop to jump through—but at the time of the Founding, it was the constable’s friend, a legal defense against any subsequent claim.
 Thus it was perfectly reasonable to specify limits on warrants (probable cause, particular description of the places to be searched and the things to be seized) but never to require their use.

 That is probably (though not clearly—some historians disagree) how the clause was understood when it was written.
 Like the state constitutional provisions on which it was modeled, the Fourth Amendment arose as a response to three famous cases decided in the 1760s.
-In each of those three cases, agents of the Crown conducted very broad searches; in each, the agents had warrants authorizing the searches; finally, in none of the three searches did those warrants meet the requirements that were later spelled out in the Fourth Amendment's text.
+In each of those cases, agents of the Crown conducted very broad searches; in each, the agents had warrants authorizing the searches; finally, in none of the three searches did those warrants meet the requirements that were later spelled out in the Fourth Amendment.
 The point of the text was to forbid the kind of behavior seen in the three cases—not to require warrants, but to prevent the government from using them to justify overly broad searches.

 The third case is the famous Writs of Assistance Case (1761) in Boston.
 The warrant in that case authorized the search of any place in which the Crown’s agents thought smuggled goods might be hidden.
 The things to be seized were described, but the places to be searched were not.
 A number of Boston merchants challenged these “writs of assistance.”
 James Otis, representing the merchants, argued that the common law banned such “general warrants.”
-Otis lost his case, but his argument was popular in the increasingly rebellious colonies.
+Otis lost his case, but his argument struck a chord in the increasingly rebellious colonies.

 Historians generally agree that the Warrant Clause was written to adopt the decisions in Wilkes and Entick and the losing argument in the Writs of Assistance Case.
 General warrants, meaning both warrants not supported by probable cause and warrants that failed to describe the places or objects of the search, were banned.
 But the police (at that time, constables) were probably free to not use warrants at all.
-The reason that the last point is not entirely clear is that no one seems to have thought much about the question.
+The reason that this last point is not entirely clear is that no one seems to have thought much about the question.
 When the Fourth Amendment was adopted, police forces did not yet exist (they arose in America beginning in the 1830s).
 A good deal of criminal investigation was conducted by private parties, with evidence turned over to the local constable or magistrate after the suspect was charged.
 Constables became involved only when it was time to make an arrest (and sometimes not even then), at which time they typically searched the arrestee’s person and home.
 It is clear that those actions did not require a warrant in 1791.